forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ## Color Picker

-This new field allows your users to easily change colors of a Front Matter Field from within Forestry.
+This [new field](https://forestry.io/docs/settings/fields/color-picker/) allows your users to easily change colors in a Front Matter Field from within Forestry.

 ![](/uploads/2018/05/color_picker.png)